doctorfree/MusicPlayerPlus/markdown/mpplus.1.md

 - When invoked as `mpplus -D art` it will downlad album cover art for all albums in the music library
 - When invoked as `mpplus -D bandcamp` it will downlad songs from Bandcamp
 - When invoked as `mpplus -D soundcloud` it will downlad songs from Soundcloud
-- When invoked as `mpplus -F` it will convert WAV/M4A format files in the music library to MP3 format files
+- When invoked as `mpplus -F` it will convert WAV format files in the music library to MP3 format files
+- When invoked as `mpplus -G` it will convert M4A format files in the music library to MP3 format files
 - When invoked as `mpplus -I` it will perform a Beets library import of all songs and albums in the music library.
 If a previous import has been performed it will import any new songs or albums it finds in the music library.
 - When invoked as `mpplus -L` it will downlad lyrics for all songs in the music library that do not already have lyrics